Idukki

 How to get brand deals as a UGC creator (without a big following)

-You don’t need 100k followers to get paid for content.
-You need a believable audience, a clear offer, and proof you can deliver.
-Here’s the playbook, including the one thing brands check before they pay.
+You don’t need 100k followers to get paid for UGC.
+Win deals with a believable audience, a packaged offer, and proof you can deliver: here is the playbook.

 There are two completely different jobs that both get called "creator".
 One is the influencer game, where you sell access to your audience and the follower count is the product.
 The other is UGC: you sell the content itself, and a brand runs it on their own channels.
 For UGC, your audience size barely matters.
 What matters is whether you can film something a brand can actually use, and whether they can trust you enough to pay.